Horospherical subgroups in positive characteristic: Introduction

 \subsection{Outline of the article}

-Section~\ref{sec: preliminaries} provides background, including the correspondence between restricted Lie algebras and finite subgroup schemes of height at most one in positive characteristic.
 Section~\ref{sec: parabolic groups} reviews the classification of parabolic subgroup schemes for $p \geq 3$, together with a description of their character lattices.
 In Section~\ref{sec: Lie algebras sec}, we show that almost all Lie subalgebras of $\Lie(G)$ containing $\Lie(U)$ are $T$-stable when $p \geq 3$.
 Section~\ref{sec: strongly horo subgroups} is devoted to strongly horospherical subgroups of $G$: we establish some basic properties and then provide a complete classification in the case $p \geq 3$ (Corollary~\ref{cor: classification strongly horo}).
 Finally, Section~\ref{sec: main section} presents the proof of our main result (Theorem~\ref{th: general case}).